 Leasing a piece of equipment is no different than loaning someone money.
 You expect to be paid a return on your asset during the lease period.
 However, if the lessee encounters financial trouble during the lease and files bankruptcy, or even goes out of business, what happens to your forklift, copier, oven, furniture, or solar panel?
 Do you get them back?
 Or are they liquidated to pay off creditors?
-And what happens to your investment in that equipment or the remaining money owed on the lease?
+And what happens to your investment in that solar equipment or the remaining money owed on the lease?
 Where do you stand in line to be paid off?
 Are you even in the line at all?

-If you don’t know the answer to these questions, you need to find out — otherwise you’re putting yourself and your asset(s) at risk.
+If you don’t know the answer to these questions, you need to find out — otherwise, you’re putting yourself and your asset(s) at risk.
 Fortunately, you’ve come to the right place to learn the answer.

-Now, let’s say you’ve agreed to lease the equipment.
-What do you need to do to mitigate your risk and protect your position?
-Under the Uniform Commercial Code (UCC), you need to file (or perfect) a lien with the state in which that equipment is located, within 20 days of delivery (what “delivery” ultimately means is legally left up to you, the lessor, although it’s best to be consistent in all cases).
+Now, let’s say you’ve agreed to lease the solar equipment.
+What do you need to do to mitigate risk and protect your position?
+You need to perfect the lien with a UCC-1 filing as stated in the Uniform Commercial Code (UCC).
+This UCC filing, must be done with the state in which that equipment is located, within 20 days of delivery (what “delivery” ultimately means is legally left up to you, the lessor, although it’s best to be consistent in all cases).

 In most cases for liens, it’s “first filed, first served” (unless a government or taxing entity is involved, in which case they’re almost always at the front of the line).
-If another business or bank has filed a lien against the lessee before you, then they would have first dibs on assets.
+If another business or bank filed a lien against the lessee before you, then they would have first dibs on solar assets.

 However, the UCC has a special provision called Purchase Money Security Interest (PMSI) designed especially to protect equipment lessors.
-Provided you properly file or perfect a lien, this key provision gives you first priority on recovering your own equipment in the case of bankruptcy or non-payment.
+Provided you properly file or perfect a lien, this key provision gives you first priority on recovering your solar equipment in the case of bankruptcy or non-payment.
 But — and this is critically important — you have to file (or perfect) to be covered.